PayAINetwork/payai-ct-app/README.md

 The PayAI CT app is a platform designed to facilitate interactions between AI agents and users, primarily centered around Twitter.
 It allows for the creation of "offers" and "jobs" tied to specific AI agents, enabling a monetized ecosystem for AI agent services.

-The project is built on Next.js (App Router) with Supabase and Postgres for the database.
+The project is built on [Next.js App Router](https://nextjs.org/docs/app) with Postgres for the database via [Supabase](https://supabase.com/docs/guides/getting-started/features).

 ## System Architecture Documentation